-The number of Directors shall generally be approximately ten members (not exceeding fifteen members under the Articles of Incorporation), of whom, as a general rule, at least three shall be Outside Directors.
+The number of Directors shall be approximately ten members (not exceeding fifteen members under the Articles of Incorporation), of whom, as a general rule, at least three shall be Outside Directors.
 To secure effectiveness of the Board of Directors, when selecting Directors, a balanced composition shall be established, with various viewpoints and specializations.
 Directors shall be appointed for a term of office of one year.
 Directors may be re-appointed.
-As of the date of submission of this report, the Board of Directors of the Company consists of thirteen Directors, including five Outside Directors (including one female Outside Director).
+As of the date of submission of this report, the Board of Directors of the Company consists of fourteen Directors, including six Outside Directors (including two female Outside Directors).

-Board of Directors' meetings were held eleven times during fiscal year 2019.
+Board of Directors' meetings were held eleven times during fiscal year 2020.
 As to the major items to be discussed, the Company carried out discussion session called "Discussion on Corporate Strategy", regarding its operating environment and management issues, etc., in addition to deliberation on determination of significant business execution which is defined in the Rules of the Board of Directors.
 The discussion topics are chosen through a survey of directors and audit & supervisory board members or from those which came up in independent directors/audit & supervisory board members' meetings.
-In fiscal year 2019, discussions were held on the following topics, and we will continue these discussions in fiscal year 2020.
+In fiscal year 2020, discussions were held on the following topics, and we will continue these discussions in fiscal year 2021.